-Letters, on-site meetings, emails, and phone calls would be used to notify landowners and land managing agencies at least three weeks prior to commencing vegetation management activities.
+Letters, on-site meetings, emails, and phone calls would be used to notify landowners approximately three weeks prior to commencing vegetation management activities.
 Door hangers would also be used at properties where special treatments are anticipated.
 Any additional measures proposed by landowners or land managers through ongoing communication would be incorporated into the vegetation management plan during project implementation.

 To comply with Western Electricity Coordinating Council standards, BPA proposes to manage vegetation with the goal of removing tall-growing vegetation that is currently or will soon become a hazard to the transmission line (a hazard is defined as one or more branches, tops, and/or whole trees that could fall or grow into the minimum safety zone of the transmission line(s) causing an electrical arc, relay, and/or outage).
-The overall goal of BPA is to establish low-growing plant communities along the right-of-way (ROW) to control the development of potentially threatening vegetation.
+The overall goal of BPA is to establish low-growing plant communities along the ROW to control the development of potentially threatening vegetation.